John-Hari-Aslam/Virtual-Painting/README.md

   5 : Free Hand Writing
   6 : Two fingers up, clears the complete screen
   7 : Showing brush thickness on screen

+  In order to highlight words in online classes, I have developed a Web application called Virtual Painting.
+This application may be written in 4 distinct colours, namely Red, Blue, Green, and Yellow, respectively, and it only recognises the point when a Blue object is used to access it.